i-adarsh/Kubernetes-Python-CGI/README.md

 A well designed K8s integration with Javascript, Python, CGI.
 One can launch pods, deployments, and do almost basically everything that can be done in kubernetes.
 Just like Openshift, without writing those commands but with a WebUI.

 Necessary Features -
+<br /><br />

-🔰  It can launch pods with the specific names given by users.
+🔰  It can launch pods with the specific names given by users. <br />
-🔰  Run deployment using the image and name given by the user.
+🔰  Run deployment using the image and name given by the user. <br />
-🔰  Expose services on given user input port number.
+🔰  Expose services on given user input port number. <br />
-🔰  Scale the replica according to user needs.
+🔰  Scale the replica according to user needs. <br />
-🔰  Delete complete environment created.
+🔰  Delete complete environment created. <br />
 🔰  Delete specific resources given by the user.